 Christina Simpson, Esq., Clerk, Christina started her firm, The Law Office of Christina Simpson, Esq. in September of 2017.
 Her firm primarily focuses on transactional business law and business branding matters, for example, business entity formation, contract review, drafting and negotiating and brand protection through trademark and copyright registration.
 Christina’s primary focus is on small business owners, entrepreneurs and start-ups, especially those who would not otherwise have access to reasonable and affordable legal services.
 Additionally, Christina is the Incoming Executive Director for the National Conference of Women's Bar Associations, a co-chair of the Women of Color Committee of the Women’s Bar Association, serves on the Lawyers for Affordable Justice Panel, and is an active member of the Massachusetts Bar Association and Boston Bar Association.
 Christina is a 2015 graduate of Brooklyn Law School.
 Originally from Boston, MA, Ms. Simpson grew up in the Mission Hill section of Roxbury.
 She attended Boston Latin School for high school, graduating in 2008 and going on to Boston College where she graduated in 2012 with a degree in English and African Studies.
 Christina is admitted to the bars of Massachusetts, New York, the Southern District of New York and the Eastern District of New York.

-Rachel De Dora is the Director of Marketing for PwC's Northeast region focused on bringing management consulting solutions that solve workforce, transformation, and cybersecurity strategy issues to local business leaders.
+Rachel De Dora leads strategic partner marketing initiatives at BILL (formerly Bill.com), a growing fintech company that provides bill pay, invoicing and spend management solutions to small and medium size businesses.
+There, Rachel oversees customer acquisition and engagement marketing campaigns for the largest banks that partner with BILL.
 She earned her M.S. in Business Management from the City University of New York in 2015 and her B.S., magna cum laude, from Syracuse University/SUNY ESF in 2008.
-Following a 7-year stint in San Francisco and Silicon Valley, she currently resides in the West End with her 12-year-old toy poodle, Tootsie Rose.
-Rachel she grew up in New York and was heavily involved in music, theater, and dance and is thankful to be involved in an organization where she can combine her passion for helping others with the performing arts.
+Following a 7-year stint in San Francisco and Silicon Valley, she currently resides in Hingham with her second senior toy poodle rescue, Fluffy.
+Rachel grew up in New York and was heavily involved in music, theater, and dance and is thankful to be involved in an organization where she can combine her passion for helping others with the performing arts.
 Her history of grassroots volunteerism includes advocating for animal rights and women's rights.
-Rachel is a former President of Alpha Chi Omega's San Francisco alumni chapter where she led philanthropic efforts to benefit domestic violence survivors in the Bay Area and served on the CHEER for Life Foundation Board from 2018-2020.
+Rachel is the President of Alpha Chi Omega's Boston alumni chapter where she leads philanthropic efforts to benefit domestic violence survivors in the greater Boston area and served on the CHEER for Life Foundation Board from 2018-2020.

 Mary Deissler A strong believer in arts access for all and in building community through the shared music experience, Mary Deissler has nearly 35 years of broad experience across performing arts and international nonprofits.
 Deissler served as CEO of Boston’s Handel and Haydn Society for nearly 25 years.
 There she worked strategically to eliminate an accumulated debt and establish the organization’s first endowment fund.
 During her tenure, H&H conducted 8 tours, including 2 international tours and 10 recordings, one of which won a Grammy award.
 Most recently, Deissler served as President and CEO of the Charlotte Symphony from 2016-2019, where she eliminated a $1.9m debt, achieved record surpluses in each of three years, and expanded the organization’s community partnership, educational outreach and diversity and equity efforts.
 In addition to her consulting work, she now serves as Co-Executive Director of Boston Landmarks Orchestra and Chief Strategy Officer of From the Top.
 Deissler holds a BA from the University of Massachusetts Boston and an MBA from Babson College.
 In addition to Shelter Music Boston, she serves on the boards of The Sixteen, Chanticleer, and the Handel House Foundation of America.